- About PS&F

 March 8, 2013

 Borrowing equipment is a common occurrence in the construction business as it can save time and costs to do so.
 However, whether it’s for an hour or a week, there is always the risk of damage to the borrowed equipment.
 The question then arises as to who pays for the damage.
-There are potential loopholes in construction equipment coverage that could make a simple equipment loan a very expensive and confrontational proposition.

 February 14, 2013

 How many insurers use a standardized policy form for Directors & Officers Liability?
 None!
 Each carrier develops their own policy and problems can arise when the terms of the primary and excess policies aren’t the same.
 Ideally, the primary policy outlines the terms and conditions of the entire D&O program and the excess policies would follow the primary policy without deviation.
-Rarely does this happen.
-Definitions, exclusions and conditions stated in the excess policy nearly always conflict with coverage in the primary.